khuyentran1401/awesome-Python-data-science-books/README.md

 Learn all the essential machine learning techniques in depth.
 Learn how to use scikit-learn for machine learning and TensorFlow for deep learning.
 </details>
 <details><summary><a href="https://www.amazon.com/Machine-Learning-Algorithmic-Trading-alternative/dp/1839217715">Machine Learning for Algorithmic Trading: Predictive models to extract signals from market and alternative data for systematic trading strategies with Python</a> - Stefan Jansen </summary>
-An introduction to end-to-end machine learning for the trading workflow, from the idea and feature engineering to model optimization, strategy design, and backtesting.
-I
+Learn end-to-end machine learning for the trading workflow, from the idea and feature engineering to model optimization, strategy design, and backtesting.
 </details>
 <details><summary><a href="https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738">Pattern Recognition and Machine Learning</a> - Christopher M. Bishop  </summary>
 Learn approximate inference algorithms that permit fast approximate answers in situations where exact answers are not feasible.
 Familiarity with multivariate calculus and basic linear algebra is required